 Recipes (in Finnish) HERE.

 Sweden has Oatly but Finland has Planti!
 And Yosa.. and Aito (both sub-brands of Fazer).
-Couldn’t decide which one should take the 5th place on this list because I think all their products are equally good.
+Couldn’t decide which one should take the 5th place on this list because I think all their products are good.
+Personally, I buy Planti products the most.
 These brands make alternatives to dairy products – including milks, yoghurt, cooking cream and various oat snacks.
 All made from local Nordic oats.
 Oats are life!

 I used Planti oat milks and creams also before I was actually vegan, they have a neutral taste and are affordable products.
-I liked the Planti Oat latte very much too.
-The cooking creams come in nice different flavours..
+I liked the Planti Oat latte too.
+The cooking creams come in nice different flavours.
 Oh, and the mango Soy-gurt is delicious!

 Aito oatmilks have a strong oaty taste and many cafes serve it with coffee.
 Yosa products include a variety of fruity oat-yoghurts which are good for morning breakfast bowls.
 Yosa also makes the popular Oat blocks ‘kaurapalat’ – used as an alterative to tofu or cheese, which are currently out of stock in stores, due to a development break.
 We are waiting..

-That’s it for our picks.
+These are our picks of some of the best plant based Finnish products.
 Which ones are your favourites?
 Which ones would you add to this list?
 Leave comments!

 Note that all the products here are vegan.
 ‘Plant-based’ and ‘vegan’ terms are used interchangeably in this case.
 Often, it is confusing with all the labels on products but something that is 100% plants is vegan, of course.
 In Finland, there are many terms as I list below – look out for these when grocery shopping: